sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-368	Largest Divisible Subset    		38.1%	Medium
+in the subset, every pair satisfy a[i]%a[j]=0 or a[j]%a[i]=0
+equivalent: they shall have a gcd. or this is a geometric series. sort and then use dp. with parent information
+->>

+<<-375	Guess Number Higher or Lower II    		41.4%	Medium
+number from 1 to n.
+You guess a number if correct, you win. otherwise, you guess x and pay x. return the min money to guarantee win. min of the max money for the choice. ie. assume each time you guess wrong. minmax problem. dp, minmax.
+->>
+<<-374	Guess Number Higher or Lower    		44.0%	Easy	->>
 <<-413	Arithmetic Slices    		58.3%	Medium
 - for subarray, if we find subarray length=L, the slices would be: 1+2+...+L-2
 - also can use dp, dp[i+1]=dp[i]+1 if 2*A[i-1]=A[i]+A[i-2]